HsiangHung/Beer-Recommender/README.md

 ![](figures/UI.png)

 where the left hand interface gives user-item recommendation, whereas the right hand shows item-item recommendation.
-In the item-item recommendation, `score` is the similarity computed by cosine-similarity in the vector space given by content features, e.g. `body`, `taste`, `country` etc. Here the example shows top-10 beers which are similar to `product_ID = 144` including .
+In the item-item recommendation, `score` is the similarity computed by cosine-similarity in the vector space given by content features, e.g. `body`, `taste`, `country` etc. Here the example shows top-10 beers, beer-id = 2671, 3467, 120 etc, which have top 10 highest similarity scores with respect to `product_ID = 144`.

 In the user-item recommendaiton, the neighborhood model and matrix-factorization techniques with ALS model are implemented to predict ratings.
 Since each customer has different preferences and tastes, such a recommendation is personalized.
 In the dashboard, we recommend top-10 beers to the `ID = 7` customer based on his/her preference.

 The pipeline of the prototype recommendation engine is shown below.
 In the backend, the recommendation tables are prepared offline using Spark and loaded into AWS databases.
-For more details, please see the presentation [slides](https://www.slideshare.net/HsiangHsuanHung/contentbasedcollaborative-filtering-beer-recommender).
+For more details, please see the presentation slides [here](https://www.slideshare.net/HsiangHsuanHung/contentbasedcollaborative-filtering-beer-recommender).

 ![](figures/ML.png)